Institutional Biosafety Committee

 The Institutional Biosafety Committee is a federally regulated compliance body established under the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules.

-Its primary purpose is to ensure that research involving biohazardous materials, recombinant or synthetic nucleic acids, and other biological agents at The University of Alabama is conducted safely, ethically, and in full compliancewith applicable federal, state, and institutional standards.
+Its primary purpose is to ensure that research involving recombinant or synthetic nucleic acids, biohazardous materials, or other biological agents at The University of Alabama is conducted safely, ethically, and in full compliance with applicable federal, state, and institutional standards.

 At UA, the IBC operates under the authority of the Vice President for Research & Economic Development through the Office for Research Ethics & Compliance.